Fidelity Bonding Program

 The Fidelity Bond covers job seekers who are considered high-risk due to factors in their personal backgrounds and who have been rejected by a commercial bonding company.
 It protects employers from any loss of money or property incurred as a result of dishonesty by high-risk workers.

-The Fidelity Bonding Program is sponsored by the Talent Investment Agency, State of Michigan.
+The Fidelity Bonding Program is sponsored by the Michigan Department of Labor and Economic Opportunity.
 It provides a business insurance policy from Chubb Ltd. It protects an employer against dishonest acts of theft, larceny, forgery and embezzlement committed by a bonded employee.
 Fidelity Bonds provide 100% insurance coverage and have no deductible; the employer is fully protected against losses resulting from employee dishonesty.
 Bond insurance coverage ranges from $5,000 to $25,000 for a six-month period.
 As an incentive to hire members of a targeted population, employers receive the bond coverage FREE OF CHARGE for the first six months of employment by the bonded employee.
 At that time, the employer can extend the bond insurance coverage by contacting Union Insurance Group (UIG).
 Bonding coverage after the initial six months continues at the employer’s expense.

 How does the Fidelity Bond work?

 - Bond coverage is based on the value of the property at risk